 The two indicators are similar.
 As a result, the Money Flow Index is also known as the volume-weighted RSI.
 The Money Flow Index provides some of the most predictive and powerful signals when a divergence occurs.

 What is a divergence?
 It's when an oscillator is moving in the opposite direction of a stock's price.
-In other words, if the Money Flow Index is moving down while a stock is moving up, it's a strong signal the stock is potentially going to move in a bearish direction.
+In other words, if the MFI is moving down while a stock is moving up, it's a strong signal the stock is potentially going to move in a bearish direction.